The story of James Weir and his 60-second Manchester United career

 Weir moved to digs in the Manchester suburb of Sale, attending the local Ashton-on-Mersey School, whose alumni include Rashford, Gerard Pique, Paul Pogba and Jesse Lingard.

-Among his housemates were recently-appointed Derby County captain Tom Lawrence and Paddy McNair, who is now at Middlesbrough.
+Among his housemates were Rangers man Tom Lawrence and Paddy McNair, who is now at Middlesbrough.

 “Dad was pushing me to live in digs, but that was probably so he could save himself some petrol, instead of driving me from Preston every day,” Weir laughs.